douglas-f/douglas-f.github.io/_posts/2015-02-09-Powershell-Server-Setup-Part-III.md

 &nbsp;
 ```

-And then installing SNMP is straightfoward as well.
+And then installing SNMP is straightforward as well.

 ```powershell
 # Installing SNMP Feature